Home > Applicants & Participants > New Americans

 Know your rights.

 Even if you can’t get 3SquaresVT because of your immigration status, your children or others in your family may be eligible for benefits.
+DCF will not report you to immigration authorities if you are applying for benefits for your children or other household members.

 Am I Eligible? +